pavelrn/NetManage/README.md

 ```

-You can write your own tests and place them in tests/group_vars/ directory.
-New tests will be used on next run.
+You can write your own tests and place them in `tests/group_vars/` directory.
+New tests will be used on next run of `run-tests.yml` playbook.

 ### TO DO